Guake/guake/README.rst

 Official Homepage: http://guake-project.org

 **Important note**: Do **NOT** use the domain guake.org, it has been registered by someone outside the team.
-We cannot be hold responsible for the content on this web site.
+We cannot be held responsible for the content on that web site.

 License